 Former EMBL Cell Biology and Biophysics PhD student, Philipp Keller (2005-2010), has been selected as this year’s John Kendrew Young Scientist Award winner for ground-breaking work on light-sheet microscopy and computational technologies that allow whole-animal imaging.
 Much of the image analysis software and microscope blueprints developed by Philipp and his team are now in the public domain, and the work has granted him an outstanding record of publications in high ranking journals (40 in the last seven years).
 Philipp, now Group Leader at the Janelia Research Campus of the Howard Hughes Medical Institute, studies early brain development and function.
 He has co-organized several conference series that have strengthened bonds between EMBL and Janelia Research Campus, and participates in philanthropic activities for children’s science education.

-2017: Director, Department of Proteomics and Signal Transduction, Max Planck Institute for Biochemistry, Germany and Program Director, the Novo Nordisk Foundation Center for Protein Research, University of Copenhagen.
+2017: Director, Department of Proteomics and Signal Transduction, Max Planck Institute for Biochemistry, Martinsried, Germany; and Programme Director, Novo Nordisk Foundation Center for Protein Research, University of Copenhagen, Denmark

 “Mass spectrometry has become an indispensable tool in molecular biology and this could not have happened without the fantastic environment at EMBL.
 My group greatly benefited from the unique concentration of skills, resources, personalities and ambition that characterised the place then and now.
 I am very happy that we succeeded in making first mass spectrometry and then proteomics a viable part of the tool kit for biologists and I am especially grateful for Lennart Philipson’s unwavering support of this initially exotic technology and of our group. ”